Chapter 6

 “Welcome to chaos central!”

 Alex stared out at the scene.
-“Looks . . . perfect,” he said.
+“It looks . . . perfect,” he said.

 “Yeah,” Matthew agreed.
 “It kinda is.”